 Around two million people have heel pain, which accounts for 15% of all foot problems.
 Heel pain usually happens in the plantar fascia, and the level of pain can vary from mild to disabling.
 Since there are many potential causes of heel pain, it’s important to get it checked by a professional who can ensure that you receive the correct treatment.
-Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers in Marietta and Atlanta, Georgia, have helped countless patients reduce their pain and get back to their everyday lives.
+Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers in Marietta, Georgia, have helped countless patients reduce their pain and get back to their everyday lives.
 If you suffer from a painful heel, call the office or use the online booking tool to make an appointment today.

 Heel pain can be the result of an injury, overuse, arthritis, nerve irritation, and sometimes, cysts.
 However, the majority of heel pain is due to plantar fasciitis.
 Your plantar fascia is a band of tissue that extends from your heel to your toes.